jlbouchot/PraNO/ReadMe.md

 * (Block) coordinate descent (Not done)
 * Stochastic gradient descent (Not done)
 * Gradient descent with momentum (Not done)
+* Some remarks on Multi-objective optimization (Not done)

 Some maths that may be required in at least more than one algorithm
 * Global overview of convex optimization